amk1001928/Test1_PHP_LinnaTaxi/readme.md

 Feature 04 : Customer feedback submission

+Customer feedback submission is for submit the customer's view of the quality and experience of the LinnaTaxi service."about us" page is linked to "feedback" page.
+In here, collected feedback is stored in "feedback" table in the data base.

     Related codes:

     Link to the feature:

 Feature 05 : Mobile app integration

+Mobile app integration is placed in all the three pages of index, ride and drive.
+Instead of the web page of LinnaTaxi, this feature is for download the mobile app by using the playstores of service providers and scan the QR code.

     Related codes: